polo-1245-oficial/MPlayer-LIB/README.md

 # MPlayer-LIB
-A lib for MPlayer music player
+A lib for MPlayer music player in NODE.JS

 ## DOCS:
 TODO, but, just read the code